brucefan1983/GPUMD/doc/installation.rst

      ./configure --prefix=<path> --disable-netcdf-4 --disable-dap

+  This configuration supports the default uncompressed NetCDF output and avoids the additional HDF5 and zlib dependencies.
+To use the optional ``compression deflate`` mode, install NetCDF-C with NetCDF4/HDF5 and zlib support by omitting ``--disable-netcdf-4``.
+For newer NetCDF-C releases, if ``configure`` reports that ``xml2-config`` cannot be found, add ``--disable-libxml2`` to use the bundled XML parser.
 Here, the :attr:`--prefix` determines the output directory of the build.
   Then make and install NetCDF:

   .. code:: bash